sondi-ar/Archive/README.md

 You might have a nice conclusive observation to share at the end :)

 ## Bibliography
-Of course, as with all research work please include a good bibliography with links, and any references that were used or might give additional depth to the work.

 <a name="footnote-1">**[1]**</a>: Look at this little referenced footnote over here.
 You can look up different text formats for referencing books, online articles, films etc.